 In the following example from the automotive industry, Failure Mode 1 should be provided a higher priority than Failure Mode 2 although they have the same RPN value because it has a higher Severity value.

 |Failure Mode 2||4||4||7||112|

 However, because they have the same RPN value, an inappropriate action plan for critical failure may be selected.
 For this reason, the RPN should not be the only index used to evaluate the risk of each failure mode.
-The team should also use Severity, Occurrence, and Detection for prioritizing risks.
+The team should also use Severity, Occurrence, and Detection to prioritize risks.

-6.1 Risk evaluation using the RPN with the consideration of the S, O, and D rankings
+5.1 Risk evaluation using the FMEA RPN with the consideration of the S, O, and D rankings